 The Morris-Jumel Mansion offers tours that can be customized to fit your interests as well as to facilitate curricular connections.
-We also offer additional art modules which enhance students' experience at the Mansion by adding hands-on learning opportunities to each tour.
-We welcome classes with special needs.
-Please let us know in advance so we can provide the best experience for your students.
+We also offer additional art activities which enhance students' experience at the mansion by adding hands-on learning opportunities to each tour.
+We also welcome groups that are multilingual and special needs classes.
+Please let us know in advance so we can provide the best experience for your students!

 Educational school tours require 15 business days advanced registration to ensure we have educators to lead your tours.

-Schools must pay a 50% deposit per class at least two weeks in advance of their scheduled trip before their reservation will be considered final.
+Schools must pay a non-refundable $100.00 deposit, per class, at least 2 weeks in advance of their scheduled trip before their reservation will be considered final.

 Please note that we are under a five year reinterpretation plan so some rooms may be different from your last visit.
-Our dining room furniture set is currently out for restoration.
 If you have any questions, please feel free to email email@example.com or call 212-923-8008.
 Thank you for your understanding.

-The Mansion in the Revolutionary War (1.5 hours)
+The Mansion in the Revolutionary War (90 minute tour)

-Students explore the Mansion floor by floor, working their way through not only the house, but late colonial, revolutionary, and early republic American history.
-Students will also learn the chronology and details of General George Washington's stay during the 1776 Battle of Harlem Heights.
-Students engage in inquiry based learning with a Morris-Jumel educator, as well as small group work discussions and hands-on object based learning in Mansion's Colonial Kitchen.
+Students explore the mansion floor by floor, discussing late Colonial and Revolutionary American history.
+This tour examines the chronology and details of General George Washington's stay at the mansion during the 1776 Battle of Harlem Heights.
+Students will engage in inquiry based learning, as well as participating in small group work discussions with hands-on object based learning in mansion's Colonial Kitchen.

 S&S #4.3b, 4.3c, 4.3d, 7.3a, 7.3b, 7.3c, 7.3d, 11.1a, 11.1b, 11.2a, 11.b

-Students are guided by an educator on an interactive exploration of the Mansion’s exterior, 11 period rooms and hands-on Colonial Kitchen.
-This tour can be tailored to any grade level and area of study, such as family and community life in the 18th and 19th centuries or colonial cooking.
-This program focuses on drawing connections between the past and present and the evolution of New York City.
-Children will also complete a comparative map activity and drawing activity in the Colonial Kitchen.
+Students are guided on a exploration of the mansion’s Colonial period rooms and kitchen.
+This tour can be tailored to any grade level, focusing on family and community life in the 18th and 19th centuries.
+Students will make connections between the past, present and the evolution of the city itself by comparing and contrasting life in Colonial times with our contemporary world.